exasol/bucketfs-client/doc/developers_guide/building_native_executables.md

 ## Testing the Release Script

-Full releases are time consuming and modify the Git repository by creating a Git Tag.

-To test creation and upload of native executables you can use the following approach
+Full releases are time-consuming and modify the Git repository by creating a Git Tag.- To test creation and upload of native executables, you can use the following approach

 1. Create a draft release
 2. Test creation and upload of native executables